pliniker/pliniker.github.io/content/introduction-to-mo-gc.md

 #### Custom Allocator

-As mentioned in the earlier section _Journal Processing_, this overal architecture may be conducive to a partitioned heap allocator and a [corresponding collection approach][31].
+As mentioned in the earlier section _Journal Processing_, this overall architecture may be conducive to a partitioned-heap allocator and a [corresponding collection approach][26].

+The possible advantages could be:

+* Rotating journal buffers is already analagous to rotating heap partitions.
+Integrating the journal with a partitioned-heap allocation buffer per mutator thread may increase the efficiency both on the mutator and the GC thread sides.

+* Sweeping only allocation buffers that are not being allocated to by a mutator would reduce thread
+  contention: the current implementation on top of mo-gc can create contention between the sweep phase and the mutator when the mutator is allocating and the sweeper is dropping.

+The downside of such an allocator is that since we cannot do heap compaction we will have to take fragmentation into account when considering total memory use.

 ### <a name"rem"></a>Concluding Remarks

-The coherency and throughput issues make the current implementation impractical for use.
+The coherency and throughput issues make the current implementation impractical for use and must be addressed.

-# Related Work
+# <a name="read"></a>Further Reading

 * [Bacon2004][2] Bacon et al, A Unified Theory of Garbage Collection
-* [bdwgc][17] Boehm-Demers-Weiser GC: Two-Level Tree Structure for Fast Pointer Lookup
+* [bdwgc][17] Boehm-Demers-Weiser GC, Two-Level Tree Structure for Fast Pointer Lookup
 * [felix-lang][18] Felix programming language garbage collector
-* [Klock2011][26] Felix S Klock II: Scalable Garbage Collection via Remembered Set Summarization and Refinement
+* [Klock2011][26] Felix S Klock II, Scalable Garbage Collection via Remembered Set Summarization and Refinement
 * [rust-gc][4] Manish Goregaokar, rust-gc project
 * [Oxischeme][3] Nick Fitzgerald, Memory Management in Oxischeme